 - What Kind of Lame Power Is Heart, Anyway?: Some magiswords come off as this, like the 3 minute short version of the celery magisword only had the power to make things smell like celery.

 - Why Did It Have to Be Snakes?: Vambre is seriously afraid of squirrels.
-She even says the line verbatim.
+She even says the line verbatim (and has an Art Shift to vaguely resemble Harrison Ford).
 She temporary overcomes her fear after the squirrels see her going Ax-Crazy with the Chainsaw Magisword though.
 At the end of the episode, she became afraid again, annoying her own brain.